gregecmaregec/gregecmaregec.github.io/_projects/risk_n_compliance.md

 <br>
 <br>
 <b>Bias and Discrimination</b><br>
 LLMs have been shown to absorb and amplify societal biases present in their training data, converging on issues like racial and gender discrimination on a large scale.
 E.g. in 2017, machine translation on a post from a Palestinian man’s Facebook post where “Good morning” was written Arabic, was translated to “Attack them” in Hebrew, alerting Israeli authorities that later arrested the man.
-There exists a real danger for AI systems to build on top of and amplify harmful biases present in data they are trained on, which would influence autonomous decisions, and organizations might face legal liability should biases and harmful outputs be present in their AI systems.
+There exists a real danger for AI systems to build on top of and amplify harmful biases present in data they are trained on, which would influence autonomous decisions, and International Trade organizations might face legal liability should biases and harmful outputs be present in their AI systems.
 <br>
 <br>
 <b>Data Privacy and Consent</b><br>
 Autonomous AI systems that process vast amounts of data to make decisions need to be structured to ensure compliance with an ever-increasing data privacy regulation landscape, such as GDPR.
 Remaining compliant with consent and data minimization sections of GDPR could become increasingly difficult with systems that function without human intervention.
+Being found in violation of data privacy laws can cause great reputational damage to organizations involved in International Trade, as trust is of extreme importance.
 <br>
 <br>
 <b>Regulatory Compliance</b><br>
-If AI systems become more autonomous, ensuring they are compliant with evolving AI regulations across different jurisdictions of operations in international trade can become increasingly difficult.
+If AI systems become more autonomous, ensuring they are compliant with evolving AI regulations across different jurisdictions of operations in International Trade can become increasingly difficult.
 This is particularly relevant in highly regulated industries of finance and insurance.
-Ensuring implemented autonomous AI systems are following rules and regulations in trade finance is just as important, if not more important, as ensuring compliance of other systems used in facilitating international trade.
+Ensuring implemented autonomous AI systems are following rules and regulations in trade finance is just as important, if not more important, as ensuring compliance of other systems used in facilitating International Trade.
 <br>
 <br>
 <b>Intellectual Property Rights</b><br>